Did you recently start your own business and need to learn how to calculate your self employment tax to file your tax return?

 How to Calculate Self Employment Tax

 Calculating your self-employment tax is not as difficult as it may seem.
-Once your net earnings from self-employment are at least $400 (or church employee income of at least $108.28), you are responsible for paying self-employment taxes.
+Once your net earnings from self-employment are at least $400 (or church employee income of at least $108.28), you are responsible for paying self-employment taxes and filing a tax return.
 Here is how to calculate the self employment tax:

 - Determine your net income.
 The net income for your business is income minus any of your expenses related to your work.
 For instance, if you have purchased a laptop and printer for your business, you are entitled to tally up the costs of them and other work related expenses and deduct them from your income.
 For a list of common expenses see Tax Deductions for the Self Employed.